tnakagome/exray/README.md

 - jemalloc - libexray.so will only work with jemalloc if you do NOT interpose pthread\_mutex functions. src/interpose/PThread.cpp enables interposing of some of the pthread functions, but they are excluded from the build by default.
 In order to enable pthread interposition, examine src/interpose/PThread.cpp carefully, possibly remove unnecessary wrapper functions, and add it into the src/interpose/modules.mk file.

 # Build
-In order to build the library, sync the source code to your Linux box and run make all.
+In order to build the library, sync the source code to your Linux box and run `make all`.
 It will generate libexray.so.

 The binary is 64-bit by default.
 In case you need a 32-bit version of libexray, you can configure the bitness of the build to 32.
-Edit the 'BUILD_MODE' at the beginning of the Makefile at the top level.
+Edit the `BUILD_MODE` at the beginning of the Makefile at the top level.

-Support for std::rethrow_exception (C++11) is enabled by default.
-In order to disable C++11 support and to compile libexray in C++98 mode, comment out the 'CPP_MODE' in the Makefile at the top level.
+Support for `std::rethrow_exception` (C++11) is enabled by default.
+In order to disable C++11 support and to compile libexray in C++98 mode, comment out the `CPP_MODE` in the Makefile at the top level.
 (The existence of rethrow_exception in libexray should not interfere with C++98 binary execution though.)

 # Usage
 You can attach the library to an application when you run it, like this